What will happen if we use sound as a defense weapon? This article explains the ways in which sound can be an excellent self-defense tool.

-Table 4 lists sounds that can stimulate action.
+Table 4 lists sound that can stimulate action.

 As shown in Table 5 certain sounds can calm and relax a person (or an animal).

-You can buy sound devices that can produce calming sounds to help you relax and fall asleep.
+You can buy sound devices that can produce calming sound to help you relax and fall asleep.

 Sound as a Deterrent

 Make a sound that’s irritating to a person, and you can deter that person from a certain action.
 Teenagers don’t like sounds around 20,000 Hz and will try to distance themselves from this sound.
 A 20 kHz hum has been used to move loitering teens off streets or away from school playgrounds at night.
 Likewise, a high-amplitude sound can be used as a burglar deterrent.

 Some frequencies aren’t heard.
 Sounds below 20 Hz or above 20 kHz can prove effective in warfare.

 Generate high-intensity sound below 20 Hz and people will feel the effect without hearing it.
 An ultra-high frequency blast at 19-20 kHz will disperse protesters and rioters – especially the younger ones.

 By creating sound at the natural frequency of matter, we can cause various materials to vibrate.
 At enough energy, we can cause this material to break apart and disintegrate.
 There are devices that can do this today.

 You need a strong sound pressure wave to make this happen, but the frequency of a sound generator equal to the natural vibration frequency of a material causes resonance.
 And the amplitude of vibration of the material increases many-fold until the atoms in the material actually break apart.